Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Use just the root domain (e.g., example.com, not www.example.com)

-"Could not save to Keychain"
+"Could not save credentials"

 See Also